WIND IN THE PINES KUNG FU — FAQs

 ADDITIONAL Q&A

-A: Yes, Sifu Brad, like all instructors, has the responsibility to ensure a safe and productive learning environment for all students.
-If a student is not following the guidelines, showing respect to their peers, or not aligning with the values of the school, Sifu Brad may choose to pause or refuse training.
+A: Yes, all instructors have the responsibility to ensure a safe and productive learning environment for all students.
+If a student is not following the guidelines, showing respect to their peers, or not aligning with the values of the school, our instructors may choose to pause or refuse training.
 This is done to maintain the integrity of the school and to ensure that every student can train in a positive, respectful, and focused atmosphere.